Drink Driving Penalties (NSW)

 - High range (0.15 and higher)

-Each range has a different maximum penalty and maximum and minimum licence suspension periods.
-The Road Transport Act also contains offences relating to driving under the influence of alcohol or a drug (Section 112) and driving with an illicit drug present in their system (Section 111).
+Under the Road Transport Act, a person who uses a vehicle after drugs or alcohol can also be charged with driving under the influence of alcohol or a drug (section 112) or with driving with an illicit drug present in their system (section 111).

 Novice, low range or special range

 A person found guilty of novice range, special range, or low range drink driving for the first time can expect to have their licence suspended for a period of three to six months and to be issued with an on-the-spot fine of $2200.

 If it is the person’s second or subsequent offence, they will be required to attend court.
 The court can impose a fine of up to $3300 and can disqualify them from driving for up to 12 months.

 A person found guilty of high range drink driving faces a fine of $3,300 for a first offence and up to $5,500 for a second or subsequent offence.
 This offence can attract a prison term of up to 18 months for a first offence and up to two years for a second or subsequent offence.